Victory over Japan Day (China)

-The Victory Day of the Chinese People's War of Resistance Against Japanese Aggression is the official name given by the government of the People's Republic of China to the anniversary of the victory over Japan in World War II and end of the Second Sino-Japanese War.
+The Victory Day of the Chinese People's War of Resistance Against Japanese Aggression (中国人民抗日战争胜利纪念日) is the official name given by the government of the People's Republic of China to the anniversary of the victory over Japan in World War II and end of the Second Sino-Japanese War.
 Since 1951, it has been celebrated on September 3 of each year by the State Council and is a statutory holiday.

 History

-On August 15, 1945, the Japanese government declared unconditional surrender to the Allies, but the formal legal surrender procedure had not yet been completed.
-On September 2, 1945, the signing ceremony of Japan's surrender was officially held on the battleship USS Missouri in Tokyo Bay.
+On 15 August 1945, the Japanese government declared unconditional surrender to the Allies, but the formal legal surrender procedure had not yet been completed.
+On 2 September 1945, the signing ceremony of Japan's surrender was officially held on the battleship USS Missouri in Tokyo Bay.
 Japanese Foreign Minister Mamoru Shigemitsu and Chief of the General Staff Yoshijiro Umezu signed the surrender document on behalf of the Japanese government.
 General Xu Yongchang, then the Chinese representative, then signed the surrender document on behalf of the Republic of China (ROC), ending the Second Sino-Japanese War.

 On the same day that the Japanese government signed the surrender document, the ROC government ordered the whole country to celebrate the victory, with the next day (September 3) as Victory Day.
 The whole country celebrated and had a day off.
 All sectors of society in the country would fly flags to celebrate on September 3, 4 and 5.
 In April 1946, the Nationalist government officially decided to designate September 3 of each year as the "Victory Day of the Anti-Japanese War".

-On October 1, 1949, the People's Republic of China was officially established.
+On 1 October 1949, the People's Republic of China was officially established.
 On December 23 of the same year, the Government Administration Council promulgated the Regulations on National Holidays and Memorial Days, which also included the "Victory Day of the Anti-Japanese War", but the date was set on August 15 of each year.
 There was controversy about this, as some believe that August 15 was the day when the Japanese emperor Hirohito announced his surrender, while the Japanese government only officially surrendered after signing the surrender document on September 2, arguing that September 3 is more appropriate as a memorial day from a procedural and legal perspective.